appelgriebsch/silverblue-postinstall_upgrade/README.md

 ## Theming

-Due to the aforementioned sandboxing, there are 2 methods to installing themes:
-Either the flatpak version of GTK theme you are using as a flatpak, which you can find by using `search`:
+There are 2 methods to installing themes: Either the flatpak version of GTK theme you are using as a flatpak, which you can find by using `search`:

 ```bash
 flatpak search gtk3